Stefan Uroš V: Reign

-The account of the contemporary John VI Kantakouzenos describes a descent of the Serbian Empire into disintegration soon after death of Uroš' father and his accession.
+The account of the contemporary John VI Kantakouzenos describes the descent of the Serbian Empire into disintegration soon after the death of Uroš' father and his accession.
 However, Kantakouzenos mainly focused on the Greek lands rather than the Serbian core lands.
-Further the general disorder long with the powerlessness of the center represents the situation that arose much later in Uroš's reign.
+Further the general disorder along with the powerlessness of the center represents the situation that arose much later in Uroš's reign.
 According to Mihaljčić, during the initial years of his rule the threats to the territorial integrity of Uroš's empire in the south came mainly from external attacks.

-The death of Uroš's father was quickly followed by the death of Preljub, who governed Thessaly.
+The death of Uroš's father was quickly followed by the death of Preljub, who governed the region of Thessaly.
 In the spring of 1356, Nikephoros Orsini landed a force on the coast of Thessaly and quickly overran it.
 He then followed up this success by driving despot Simeon Uroš from Aetolia and Acarnania.
-Simeon was paternal uncle and the closest male relative of young Emperor Uroš.
+Simeon was a paternal uncle and the closest male relative of young Emperor Uroš.
 Retreating to Epirus and western Macedonia, he seized Kostur and proclaimed himself Tsar in hope of becoming co-ruler, or even replacing young Uroš on the Serbian throne.
-His claim was not widely welcomed, and the support he gained was limited to the some southern regions.
+His claim was not widely welcomed, and the support he gained was limited to some southern regions.
 The Sabor (state council) held in Skoplje did not accept Simeon's claims and following the endorsement of the magnates, Uroš became more energetic in his political activities, publishing a number of charters.
 In 1358, Simeon attacked the Skadar region, trying to capture the old Serbia region of Zeta, but was defeated.
 Defeated in the north, Simeon again turned to south, retaking Epirus and Thessaly in 1359, where he continued to rule with the title "emperor of Serbs and Greeks".

 There is one account, early in his reign, that is in contrast to his general record of incompetence.
 In 1356, Matthew Kantakouzenos, a pretender to the Byzantine throne, gathered an army of 5,000 Turks and marched on Serres, the Serbian-held capital of Jovan Uglješa.
 Uroš V, whose mother ruled from Serres, decided to raise an army to defend his mother.
 In 1357, when Matthew and his Turks attacked, the Serbian army under Vojihna of Drama (a major player in that region) came to aid.
 The Turks were defeated.
 Matthew Kantakouzenos was captured and held hostage until his ransom was paid by the Byzantine Emperor John V Palaiologos.